ga-wdi-boston/wdi_3_rack_rails_lite/instructor_notes1.md

+#### Building Rails Lite

+We are going to build an application from Ruby, Rack and ActiveSupport.

+The objective of this lesson is show how Rails works from the inside.
+This will incrementally build a _Lite_ version of some of the Rails components.

+It will:
+* Create an Rails _like_ initialization process.
+* Use the Rails directory structure.
+* Create a Rackup to process HTTP Requests.
+* Implementing a simple Router that will _dispatch_ HTTP Requests to the correct controller and action.
+* Implement a Controller and two actions, (index and show).
+* Implement a view using a _render_ method and erubis.

+We've already seen Rack.

+ActiveSupport is one of the gems that make up RubyOnRails.
+It will extend a set of Ruby files, (Array, Hash, String, ..), and provide some naming and other behavior.
+Feel free to checkout ActiveSupport.

+Later we'll also be using the Erubis gem that will provide _Templating_ to generate a HTML _Representation_ of our resources.

+Rails uses ERB for Templating but Erubis is very similar.

 #### Add ActiveSupport.

 ActiveSupport is one of the gems used in rails.
 It creates a set of methods that extend Ruby classes.
 Check out the docs for ActiveSupport.